Updated: 23 June, 2025

 What is empathy?
 Everyone speaks a lot about empathy, but it’s important to understand the concept itself.
-What it actually includes, how it affects interactions and, in context of this blog, its importance in healthcare.
+What it actually includes, how it affects interactions and, in context of this blog, why empathy matters in patient care.

 In healthcare, empathy goes beyond merely acknowledging a patient’s feelings, it’s about deeply understanding and sharing their experience.
 This form of connection, where a healthcare provider actively engages with a patient’s emotions and needs, is the cornerstone of compassionate care.
 Empathy differs from sympathy by fostering a true relational bond that reassures patients and builds trust.